sugimotot/btsdoc-portal/developers/testnets/private_testnet.md

     import_balance nathan ["5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3"] true

 As a result, we have one account (named `nathan`) imported into the wallet and this account is well funded with BTS as we have claimed the funds stored in the genesis file.
-You can view this account by using this command:
+You can view this account information and the balance by using the below commands:

-    >>> get_account nathan
+    get_account nathan

-and its balance by using this command:

-    >>> list_account_balances nathan
+    list_account_balances nathan

-## 11. Create another account
+## 11. Creating Another Account

 We will now create another account (named `alpha`) so that we can transfer funds back and forth between `nathan` and `alpha`.

 Creating a new account is always done by using an existing account - we need it because someone (i.e. the registrar) has to fund the registration fee.
 Also, there is the requirement for the registrar account to have a lifetime member (LTM) status.
 Therefore we need to upgrade the account `nathan` to LTM, before we can proceed with creating other accounts.
-To upgrade to LTM, use the `upgrade_account` command:

-    >>> upgrade_account nathan true
+    upgrade_account nathan true

 > Note: Due to a known [caching issue](https://github.com/cryptonomex/graphene/issues/530), you need to _restart_ the CLI-wallet at this stage as otherwise it will not be aware of `nathan` having been upgraded.
 Stop the CLI-wallet by pressing `ctrl-c` and start it again by using exactly the same command as before, i.e.

-    programs/cli_wallet/cli_wallet --wallet-file=my-wallet.json --chain-id=8b7bd36a146a03d0e5d0a971e286098f41230b209d96f92465cd62bd64294824 --server-rpc-endpoint=ws://127.0.0.1:8090
+    cli_wallet --wallet-file=my-wallet.json --chain-id=8b7bd36a146a03d0e5d0a971e286098f41230b209d96f92465cd62bd64294824 --server-rpc-endpoint=ws://127.0.0.1:8090

 **Verify that `nathan` has now a LTM status**